kedartatwawadi/cityscape_experiments/tf_compressor_experiments/README.md

 This experiment was on the videos, by directly feeding in image samples.
 We use 5 iterations for simplicity right now (the computations are linear in number of iterations, and take a lot of time).

 ### Experiment 3
-This experiment was by feeding direct differences of frames (and not motion vector adjusted differences)
+This experiment was by feeding direct differences of frames (and not motion vector adjusted differences).
+The improvement is variable and largely dependent on the motion.
+For most of the cases, there is an improvement by 1-2 iterations (percentage improvement is variable).

 ### Experiment 4(TODO)
 Motion vector adjusted difference (TODO)